 To edit an existing Notebook, select the Notebook from the left hand nav and click “Edit” in the top right corner of the screen.
 This will open the Editing view:

 While in Edit mode, you can add content to your Notebook and Preview how it will look.
 You can also Delete the Notebook from Edit mode.

 “Visibility” will let you choose who can see, edit, and delete this Notebook.
-To let others collaborate on this Notebook, such as for an incident document or a common dashboard of KPIs, choose “Anyone in this environment.”
+To let others collaborate on this Notebook, such as for an incident document or a common set of KPIs, choose “Anyone in this environment.”
 For a Notebook you’d like to keep to yourself, choose “Only me.”